KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Luxembourg-Public-Transport by uxigene](https://github.com/uxigene/MMM-Luxembourg-Public-Transport)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - node_helper.js: Line 40, Column 18: 'err' is defined but never used. (rule: no-unused-vars)
+   - template-engine.js: Line 14, Column 15: Expected a conditional expression and instead saw an assignment. (rule: no-cond-assign)

 ### [MMM-lyft by kyle-kelly](https://github.com/kyle-kelly/MMM-lyft)